15 Top-Rated Attractions & Things to Do in Spokane, WA

 Martin Woldson Theater at The Fox | Walter Smith / photo modified

-The newly named Martin Woldson Theater at The Fox reopened in 2007, and since then has been the home for the Spokane Symphony.
+The newly named Martin Woldson Theater at The Fox reopened in 2007 and since then has been the home of the Spokane Symphony.
 Other fine art performances at the theater include operas and ballets.
+Performances often take place into the evening, providing a top spot for things to do at night.

 Address: 1001 W. Sprague Avenue, Spokane, Washington